01 of 16

-Whether light and bright, or dark and dramatic, an accent wall is a great way to have a little fun with color and/or pattern.
-So if you're looking for an extra pop in your living room, consider an accent wall to liven things up.
+Whether light and bright or dark and dramatic, an accent wall is a great way to have a little fun with color and/or pattern.
+So if you are looking for some extra pop in your living room, consider an accent wall to liven things up.

 This stately accent wall, in a room designed by Dettaglio Interior Design, shows how an accent wall in a saturated color can add depth and interest to a traditional space.Continue to 2 of 16 below.

 A bright orange accent wall is a great way to add a burst of energy to a living room.
 It is fresh, fun, and full of life.
 Keep in mind though that because they are so stimulating, electric colors like the orange in this room courtesy of Nest Seekers, are best suited to living areas and not sleeping areas.Continue to 3 of 16 below.